 - The Lion Guard: In "Too Many Termites", the Lion Guard mistake a pack of aardwolves for a pack of hyenas and chase them out of the Pride Lands.
 As a result, the Pride Lands become overrun with termites, which cause the hollow tree the Mekendu Bats live in and a thick tree bridge to fall apart.
 To save the Pride Lands, the Lion Guard have to own up to the aardwolves and convince them to come back so they can eat the termites.

 - Looney Tunes:

 - In one cartoon, Porky Pig has to deal with a termite caricatured as a French-Canadian lumberjack.
 The exterminator Porky hires causes far more trouble for him than the termite.
 Porky and the termite soon become friends and go into business opening an antique furniture store.

 - The Warner Bros.
 Animation studio in The Golden Age of Animation was called "Termite Terrace" by Tex Avery and the other employees, due to the title trope.

 - One of the Gremlins from the Kremlin in Russian Rhapsody uses "termiteskis" to get rid of the wings on Adolf Hitler's plane.

-- The last episode of the western animated series Zoo Cup is about a soccer match between kangaroos and termites.
+- Zoo Cup: The last episode is about a soccer match between kangaroos and termites.
 Or rather it should be.
 Because just when kangaroos and the commentator are busy wondering where the termites' team and their supporters are, the termites eat up the entire stadium in seconds.